tazjin/nixery/README.md

 account key, Nixery will also use this key to create [signed URLs][] for layers in the storage bucket.
 This makes it possible to serve layers from a bucket without having to make them publicly available.

+### Storage

+Nixery supports multiple different storage backends in which its build cache and image layers are kept, and from which they are served.

+Currently the available storage backends are Google Cloud Storage and the local file system.

+In the GCS case, images are served by redirecting clients to the storage bucket.
+Layers stored on the filesystem are served straight from the local disk.

+These extra configuration variables must be set to configure storage backends:

+* `GCS_BUCKET`: Name of the Google Cloud Storage bucket to use (**required** for `gcs`)
+* `GOOGLE_APPLICATION_CREDENTIALS`: Path to a GCP service account JSON key (**optional** for `gcs`)
+* `STORAGE_PATH`: Path to a folder in which to store and from which to serve data (**required** for `filesystem`)

 ## Roadmap